aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/3d-annotation/_index.md

 ## Add 3D Annotation

-3D annotation is added using a model created in the u3d format.
+3D annotation is added using a model created in the U3D format.

 1. Create a new [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document)
-1. Create [PDF3DContent](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/pdf3dcontent), load the data of the required 3D model "Ring.u3d"
+1. Load the data of the desired 3D model (in our case "Ring.u3d") to create [PDF3DContent](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/pdf3dcontent)
-1. Next, set three parameters: the page on which the annotation will be placed; the rectangle, inside which the annotation, and the [3dArtWork](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/pdf3dartwork) object.
-1. Select the parameters of pdf3dArtWork:
+1. Create [3dArtWork](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/pdf3dartwork) object and link it to the document and 3DContent
+1. Tune pdf3dArtWork object:

-- PDF 3DLightingScheme - CAD
+    - 3DLightingScheme - (we set will `CAD` in example)
-- PDF 3DRenderMode - Solid
+    - 3DRenderMode - (we set will `Solid` in example)
+    - Fill `ViewArray`, create at least one [3D View](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/pdf3dview) and add it to array.

-1. Set the display parameters of PDF 3DView (at least one): Top, Left
+1. Set 3 basic parameters in annotation:
+    - the `page` on which the annotation will be placed,
+    - the `rectangle`, inside which the annotation,
+    - and the `3dArtWork` object.
-1. For a better display of the 3D object, set the Border frame
+1. For a better presentation of the 3D object, set the Border frame
-1. Set the parameter of the initial display at boot (for example - TOP)
+1. Set the default view (for example - TOP)
-1. Additional model parameter - name
+1. Add some additional parameters: name, preview poster etc.
 1. Add Annotation to the [Page](https://apireference.aspose.com/pdf/net/aspose.pdf/page)
 1. Save the result